rails/rails/guides/source/active_support_core_extensions.md

 s            # => "<script>...</script>"
 ```

-It is your responsibility to ensure calling +html_safe+ on a particular string is fine.
+It is your responsibility to ensure calling `html_safe` on a particular string is fine.

-If you append onto a safe string, either in-place with +concat+/`<<`, or with `+`, the result is a safe string.
+If you append onto a safe string, either in-place with `concat`/`<<`, or with `+`, the result is a safe string.
 Unsafe arguments are escaped:

 ```ruby
 "".html_safe + "<" # => "&lt;"